-The French shrine of Lourdes is now one of the most famous healing shrines in the world, but when a young servant girl named Bernadette Soubirous claimed to see a radiant vision of a woman in white on February 11, 1858, it was a just small market town virtually unknown to the larger world.
+Each year the French shrine of Lourdes draws millions of visitors from around the world.
+But when a young servant girl named Bernadette Soubirous claimed to see a radiant vision of a woman in white here on February 11, 1858, it was a just small market town virtually unknown to the larger world.

 Over the next five months the lady would appear 17 more times to Bernadette, visions that the Roman Catholic Church (though initially skeptical) would declare authentic appearances of the Virgin Mary.
-Miraculous cures have been associated with Lourdes ever since, and today the town welcomes more than five million pilgrims a year.
+Miraculous cures have been associated with Lourdes ever since.

 Lourdes today is far different from the isolated mountain hamlet of 1858.
 During the main pilgrimage season that runs from Easter through the end of October, an average of 25,000 pilgrims gather here each day in the shrine located in the center of Lourdes.